I have just a little question. If you made this game in 1 years each day, do you made 365 lvl ? (I played 20 lvl just to see the work that you made)

 Maybe I am growing old.
-Maybe the world I known is on the verge of collapse.
+Maybe the world I knew is on the verge of collapse.
 Maybe I need some artistic routine and discipline to pretend it will be alright.

 A Road to Awe is a kind of intimate year-long game jam, with a focus on level design and ambient music.
 The game itself offers a contemplative first-person experience.
 You simply walk the road, one day at a time, wondering what comes next.

-In 2017, every day, the road will get a new section for you to explore.
-The game will be updated through Itch's early access system, so anyone following the project will get new content automatically if they use the Itch app.
+In 2017, every day, a new section has been added to the road for you to explore.
+The game has been updated through Itch's early access system, so anyone following the project could get new content automatically if they used the Itch app.

 - Details on the game concept can be found here.

-- Daily pictures are posted on the game's blog.
+- Daily pictures can be seen on the game's blog.